marcomasser/bugreports/README.md

-# bugreports
+# Bug Reports

-A collection of bug report sample code
+A collection of bug report sample code.